Tecsmith/ts-jekyll-bs/README.md

 Refers to files within the `_layouts` directory, that define the markup for your theme.

   - `base.html` &mdash; The base layout that lays the foundation for subsequent layouts.
-The derived layouts inject their contents into this file at the line that says ` {{ content }} ` and are linked to this file via *FrontMatter* declaration `layout: base`.
+The derived layouts inject their contents into this file at the line that says ` {{ content }} ` and are linked to this file via *Front Matter* declaration `layout: base`.
 <!-- - `home.html` &mdash; The layout for your landing-page / home-page / index-page. [[More Info.](#home-layout)] -->
-  - `page.html` &mdash; The layout for your documents that contain FrontMatter, but are not posts.
+  - `page.html` &mdash; The layout for your documents that contain Front Matter, but are not posts.
   - `post.html` &mdash; The layout for your posts.